 Despite the massive improvement in vehicle safety standards across the country, and more awareness brought to keeping kids safe while riding down the road, car accidents continue to be a top killer of children.
-And, according to the American Academy of Pediatrics, they remain the leading cause of death for children over 3.
+And, according to the American Academy of Pediatrics, they remain the leading cause of death for children over three.
 But, child car accident deaths really are only the tip of the iceberg, “for every fatality, approximately 18 children are hospitalized and more than 400 receive medical treatment“.
 Many times (about 7 out of 10), says the CDC, these can be prevented by proper car seat use.
 And yet, most parents are simply never taught how to keep their kids safe in the car.
 In fact, one study examining the car seats used by newborns at hospital discharge found that approximately 95% of all car safety seats were misused.
 Frequent misuses included harness and chest clip errors, incorrect recline angle, and seat belt/lower anchor use errors.

 So, how do you know if your child is safe in the car?